Grooming with both hands

 Stretching the skin with two or more fingers

-Each finger on the helping hand can have its own action.
+Each finger of the helping hand can have its own function.

 Some may just hold the skin in place, while others may be pulling on it.